HarukiHachi/SellingDrink/README.md

 # How to run
     1. Download all sourcecode to computer
+    2. Extract files from .zip (if needed)
-    2. Use VSCode or any code editor that can run JAVA
+    3. Use VSCode or any code editor that can run JAVA
-    3. Run the main file "GUI.java"
+    4. Run the main file "GUI.java"